AREAS OF EXPERTISE

-Mike joined the independent bar in 2017.
+Mike joined the independent bar in 2017 and took silk in 2021.
 Prior to that he spent the majority of his career at Bell Gully including 16 years as a partner.
-He served as a Board member and leader of the Wellington Litigation Department for a number of years.

 - Acting for the receivers of Kawarau Falls Station pursuing a large number of pre-sale purchasers of buildings and units within this Queenstown development.
-Mike appeared in the High Court, Court of Appeal and Supreme Court.
-The Supreme Court judgment is awaited.
-See: (2017) ANZ ConvR 17-061.
+Mike appeared in the High Court, Court of Appeal and Supreme Court 1 NZLR 378.

-- Acting for Todd Petroleum Mining Company Limited in a complex and lengthy arbitration to set the price for Kapuni Gas (2015).
-Mike also acted in the original Kapuni gas price arbitration in 1999.
+- Acting for Todd Petroleum Mining Company Limited in a lengthy arbitration to set the price for Kapuni Gas (2015).

-- Acting for Todd Petroleum Mining Company Limited in relation to litigation concerning access rights to the Kapuni Gas Treatment Plant (2015 onwards).
+- Acting for Todd Petroleum Mining Company Limited in relation to litigation concerning access rights to the Kapuni Gas Treatment Plant (2015-2021).